-If you are planning to visit Tel Aviv for the first time, there are a few tips that will make your trip go more smoothly and help you avoid some common mistakes.
+If you are planning to visit Tel Aviv for the first time, there are some travel tips that will make your trip go more smoothly and help you avoid some common mistakes.

 As a local Tel Avivian, I’ve hosted many guests and guided many more around the city.

 I took note of the most frequently asked questions of first timers and made this guide – a collection of Tel Aviv tips – to answer them.